Carter County, Missouri

 - Probate Records: 1859 (including Index to probate records, 1859-1922; Probate records, 1859-1922; Inventories, appraisements and sale bills, 1879-1888; Settlements records, 1883-1891; Guardian’s/curator’s records, 1861-1891; Will records, 1872-1963)

 - Court & Divorce Records: 1866 (including Index to circuit court records, 1866-?; Circuit court records, 1866-1889)

 - Carter County Clerk of the Court has indexes to common pleas, records of all extant proceedings, chancery minute books, records of births and deaths, county court records, right-of-way and road records, as well as surveyor's records (including field notes and plats made by the county surveyor).
 This office usually holds the county treasurer's notes, bonds and commissions, records of marks and brands, wolf scalps, stray notices, real estate assessments, and tax books.
 In some counties, early terms for this court included “Chancery” or the “Court of Common Pleas.”

 - Carter County Tax Assessor Office is responsible for appraising and assessing real estate property and person property for the purpose of taxation as well as transferring ownership of real estate, and keeping real estate maps up to date.

-The following are links to Family history and genealogy, Records and Resources associated to Carter County.
+The following are web links to Genealogy, Records and Resources pertaining to Carter County.
 A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
 Some have free access some have to have a payment.
 This is just a directory which has been gathered or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to present your own most liked Carter County genealogy or family history related sites.

 Carter Co.
 MO Maps, Atlases & Gazetteers